3dbeb41841bfbfcc24d55143816cf7f1/technical-interviewing/sample-tech-questions.md

 ### Schedule Conflict

 Write a function that takes 2 time segments and returns `true` if they overlap.
 A time segment consists of a `startTime` and an `endTime`.

+### Traffic Light

+Write a class for a Traffic Light.
+Each traffic light instance should have a `name` and a `color` and methods to change the traffic light color.
+Finally add a method for advancing the traffic light to the next color (red -> green, green -> yellow, yellow -> red).

+## Hard Coding Exercises

+### Shuffling Cards

+Write a `Card` class for creating playing cards (each card should have a suit and a value).
+Then write a class for a `Deck` of cards.
+Have the `Deck` constructor initialize an instance variable with the classic 52 cards in the deck.
+Finally add a `shuffle` method to the `Deck` class to shuffle the cards.
+For shuffling you can assume a `random(min, max)` method that returns a random integer between `min` and `max`.

+### Printing a Binary Tree

+Write a function to print out the numbers in a sorted binary tree.
+The function should take a `node` as an argument and can assume that each node has `left` and a `right` child nodes (which may be null or nil).